When to Plant

-Though many wildflowers do tolerate some filtered shade, and a few actually thrive in it.
-The vast majority are definitely sun-lovers.
+Though many wildflowers do tolerate some filtered shade, and a few actually thrive in it, the vast majority are definitely sun-lovers.
 Wildflowers will generally sprout in all but the most difficult conditions.
 This means that pampering your site with fertilizer or rich sod is not usually necessary.
+An easy rule of thumb is if other vegetation is thriving there, even if its just weeds, then wildflowers should grow there too.

 Wildflower seeds require light to germinate, so be careful not to cover them when planting.
 Learn more about germination light requirements here.

-Clear the area and work the soil as best you can before planting your seeds.
-Don't panic when some weeds sprout along with the flowers, this will happen when the soil is worked.
+Clear the area of rocks, grass, and weeds so that you seeds will be sown on bare dirt.
+If you need to till, loosen the soil to a shallow depth as best you can before planting your seeds.
+Tilling deeply will just bring up unwanted weed seed.
+Don’t panic though when some weeds sprout along with the flowers, this will happen when the soil is worked.

 We recommend mixing your seeds with sand – 5 parts sand to 1 part seeds.
 This allows for a more even distribution and also provides a convenient way to mark which portions of the site have been seeded and which have not.
 For a smaller area, you can hand-broadcast the seeds.
 For larger areas, we recommend a seed spreader to create a better cast of the seeds.

-After the seeds have been sown, lightly compress the seeds into the soil about 1/4" to protect from birds and wind.
+After the seeds have been sown, compress the seeds into the soil for good seed-to-soil contact; lightly covering them with no more than 1/4″ soil will help to protect them from birds and wind.

 How to Care for Perennial Wildflowers

 Although Wildflowers are pretty easy to take care of, there are some steps to keep it looking beautiful.
+For the first four to six weeks, make sure the area is regularly watered to aid in your seeds’ germination and establishment.
+After this period, your seedlings should be well established in the area and your first annuals should be up to 8 to 10 inches tall.
 Regularly weed to ensure your wildflowers are getting the nutrients they need.
 Water your plants during dry spells.
 Deadhead blooms that are spend to encourage new growth.